zjazz/zjazz_cuda_miner/MANUAL.md

 Note that the user argument (-u) must always follow the URL argument (-u).

+Number of pools are not limited, you can set as pools as you need.
+Switching from one pool to the next one will always be done in a sequential order.

 ## Setting the number of threads per GPU

 By default each GPU uses 1 mining thread.
 Depending on the algorithm, hashrate can be improved by using more threads per GPU.
 For each extra thread used the amount of GPU memory (and swap memory file size on Windows) will be incremented.